Please note that proposals may only be submitted in response to the annual call letter from the Provost

 WHAT CAN BE FUNDED BY STF FUNDS?

-Examples if acceptable uses of STF funds:
+Examples of acceptable uses of STF funds:

-- Acquiring or upgrading student accessible computers
+- Acquiring or upgrading accessible technology

 - Implementing or upgrading student-serving computer labs